-What to look for in an internet service provider
+What to look for in top internet service providers

 Some internet services have exciting deals and freebies that look super impressive.
-But when you want the best internet provider, make sure the price per month, download speed, and data caps meet your standards before you sign a contract.
+But when you want the best internet option, make sure the price per month, download speed, and data caps meet your standards before you sign a contract.

 Since there’s no standard for internet pricing, even 25 Mbps plans can run anywhere from $19.99 to $60 per month.
 (It’s a big range, we know.
 Price depends a lot on your provider and location.)